What is proprioception?

 Dizziness and motion sickness

 You've probably spun around until you feel like the ground is moving under your feet.
-Maybe riding in a boat or a car, or even playing a video game, makes you feel like you're going to lose your lunch.
+Maybe riding in a boat or a car makes you feel like you're going to be sick.
 In all of these cases, you can thank your proprioception system for the experience.

 Motion sickness comes from a mismatch between signals from the balance organs and the eyes.
 For example, when you read a book in a moving car, signals from your eyes give your brain the impression that you're sitting still, while signals from your inner ear tell your brain that you're moving.
-For some reason, this sensory disagreement triggers nausea and vomiting—one of life's great cruelties.
+This sensory disagreement triggers nausea and vomiting.

 Dizziness, motion sickness, and unsteadiness can also be symptoms of a balance disorder.
 Since proprioception involves multiple components working together, a breakdown in any number of areas can cause a problem with balance.
 These include structures of the inner ear, sensory cells in the inner ear, connections to the brain, processing in the brain, outputs from the brain, signal transmission to the muscles, and more.